SAFRAN-LAB/HODLR/README.md

 **Citation**

-If you use this as part of your work, kindly cite as follows:
+If you use the implementation or any part of the implementation in your work, kindly cite as follows:

 @article{ambikasaran2013fastdirect,
   author={{A}mbikasaran, {S}ivaram and {D}arve, {E}ric},